What Do Drama Therapists Treat?

 The demand for mental health professionals, including drama therapists, is on the rise as society recognizes the importance of holistic approaches to mental well-being.
 Drama therapists can find employment in various settings, including healthcare institutions, schools, community organizations, and private practices.

-What Careers Can I Pursue With a Drama Therapy Degree?
+What Careers Can I Pursue in Drama Therapy?

 • Clinical Drama Therapist: Work with individuals or groups to address emotional and psychological issues through drama-based interventions.